GChaitanya2001/Online-Institute-Yearbook-Portal-1.0/README.md

 To-do list:
 * The Registration can be confirmed via Email Verification.
 * While Students/Teachers Add Achievements,they can also upload their work they have done which may be helpful.
-## Status
-This is the first-version of Online Institute Yearbook Portal.

-## Inspiration
-The manual process of recording achievements and the Award/Scholarship issuing process is heuristic .
-An Online Web Application makes it easy to maintain and handle this recording process.

-## Contact
-Created by [@chaitanya6575@gmail.com]-Contact me if there are any issues.